39 Fun Summer Outdoor Activities for Preschoolers

 Must-Read Nature Preschool Theme Books

-This is a great take-along for any camping trip.
+Backpack Explorer: One the Nature Trail – This is a great take-along for any camping trip.
 This fun field guide is great for young explorers.

-Fun Outdoor Activities For Kids- Summary
+Fun Outdoor Activities for Kids- Summary

 Summer is a great time to get outside and bring out the best in every kid.
 From playing games like hide-and-seek to water fun, there are so many ways to make the most of these long summer days.